BalajiJ234/task-mngmt-app/README.md

 ### 3. Camunda BPM Integration

-Integrating Camunda BPM at this stage allows you to establish business processes that your APIs will later interact with.

-### 3. Camunda BPM Integration

-Set Up Camunda BPM:
+**Checklist**

-1. Install and configure Camunda BPM on your local environment.
+- [ ] Install and configure Camunda BPM on your local environment.
-2. Camunda Modeler: Use Camunda Modeler to create BPMN diagrams representing your business workflows, such as task creation, task assignment, and notifications.
+- [ ] Use Camunda Modeler to create BPMN diagrams representing your business workflows, such as task creation, task assignment, and notifications.
-3. Deploy BPMN Diagrams: Deploy these BPMN process definitions to the Camunda engine using the REST API or Camunda Cockpit.
+- [ ] Deploy these BPMN process definitions to the Camunda engine using the REST API or Camunda Cockpit.

-Modeling Workflows:

-- Task Workflow: Create a BPMN diagram that defines the lifecycle of a task, from creation to completion, including user approvals and deadlines.
-- User Registration Workflow: Define a process that handles user registration, email verification, and account activation.
-- Notification Workflow: Model a process that triggers notifications based on task statuses or deadlines.

-Deploy and Test Workflows:

-1. Use the Camunda REST API to deploy and start process instances.
-2. Test the workflows independently to ensure they behave as expected.

 ### 4. API Development

+**Checklist**

-With Camunda BPM integrated and your workflows defined, you can now develop APIs that interact directly with these workflows:
+- [ ] With Camunda BPM integrated and your workflows defined, develop APIs that interact directly with these workflows:

-Task Service:
+  - [ ] Task Service:

-- API Endpoints: Develop endpoints that trigger Camunda processes when tasks are created or updated.
+    - [ ] Develop endpoints that trigger Camunda processes when tasks are created or updated.
-- Task Completion: Ensure tasks are marked complete within the workflow and the database.
+    - [ ] Ensure tasks are marked complete within the workflow and the database.

-User Service:
+  - [ ] User Service:

-- API Endpoints: Develop endpoints for user registration and login, integrated with the Camunda workflow for processes like email verification.
+    - [ ] Develop endpoints for user registration and login, integrated with the Camunda workflow for processes like email verification.
-- Task Assignment: Create endpoints to assign tasks to users as part of the workflow.
+    - [ ] Create endpoints to assign tasks to users as part of the workflow.

-Notification Service:
+  - [ ] Notification Service:

-- API Endpoints: Develop endpoints that listen for workflow events (e.g., task deadlines) and trigger notifications accordingly.
+    - [ ] Develop endpoints that listen for workflow events (e.g., task deadlines) and trigger notifications accordingly.
-- Workflow Integration: Ensure that notifications are sent based on events in the Camunda workflow.
+    - [ ] Ensure that notifications are sent based on events in the Camunda workflow.

 ### 5. Testing and Monitoring

+**Checklist**

-- Unit Testing: Begin writing unit tests for the new API endpoints, ensuring they interact with Camunda as expected.
+- [ ] Begin writing unit tests for the new API endpoints, ensuring they interact with Camunda as expected.
-- Integration Testing: Test the integration between microservices, Camunda, and the database.
+- [ ] Test the integration between microservices, Camunda, and the database.
-- End-to-End Testing: Use tools like Cypress or Postman to perform end-to-end testing of the entire workflow.
+- [ ] Use tools like Cypress or Postman to perform end-to-end testing of the entire workflow.

 ### 6. CI/CD Pipeline Setup

+**Checklist**

-- Automated Builds and Testing: Set up a CI/CD pipeline to automate the build and testing processes.
+- [ ] Set up a CI/CD pipeline to automate the build and testing processes.
-- Deployment: Deploy the application to a staging or production environment.
+- [ ] Deploy the application to a staging or production environment.

 ### 7. Advanced Monitoring & Logging

+**Checklist**

-- Logging: Implement centralized logging for all services, including workflow-related logs from Camunda.
+- [ ] Implement centralized logging for all services, including workflow-related logs from Camunda.
-- Monitoring: Set up monitoring for both the Node.js microservices and the Camunda BPM engine.
+- [ ] Set up monitoring for both the Node.js microservices and the Camunda BPM engine.

 ### 8. Final Deployment and Documentation

+**Checklist**

-- Deployment: Containerize all services using Docker and deploy to a cloud platform like AWS, Azure, or Google Cloud.
+- [ ] Containerize all services using Docker and deploy to a cloud platform like AWS, Azure, or Google Cloud.
-- Documentation: Ensure that all workflows, APIs, and integration points are well-documented.
+- [ ] Ensure that all workflows, APIs, and integration points are well-documented.